SAP-samples/teched2023-IN268/README.md

 ## Requirements

-The requirements to follow the exercises in this repository are...
+The requirements to follow the exercises in this repository are:

+1. Download and intsall Insomnia.
+Please note that this is already done for the TechEd laptops.
+2.

 ## Exercises